matmu/vep/README.md

 whereby `<version>` is replaced by a respective version (see above), e.g. `99-CRCh38`.
 Please **always** use the VEP option `--merged` because only the merged cache including both RefSeq and Ensembl transcripts is installed in the image.

 ### More options
-For further option explanations on VEP visit http://uswest.ensembl.org/info/docs/tools/vep/script/vep_options.html.
-The options for base cache/plugin directories, species and assembly are set to the right values by default.
+The options for base cache/plugin directories, species and assembly are set to the right values by default and do not need to be set by the user.

+Visit http://uswest.ensembl.org/info/docs/tools/vep/script/vep_options.html for detailed information about all VEP options.
+Detailed information about input/output data formats can be found at https://www.ensembl.org/info/docs/tools/vep/vep_formats.html#defaultout.

 ### Examples